Province of New York: Black slaves

 The first slaves were introduced to the colonies by the Dutch, and thereafter by the British, largely bought from African tribal chiefs who exploited prisoners taken during the numerous tribal wars of that period.
 In the 1690s, New York was the largest importer of the colonies of slaves and a supply port for pirates.

 The black population became a major element in New York City, and on large upstate farms.
+With its shipping and trades, New York had use for skilled African labor as artisans and domestic servants.
 New York sold these slaves using slave markets, giving slaves to the highest bidder at an auction.

-With its shipping and trades, New York had use for skilled Africans as artisans and domestic servants.
 Two notable slave revolts occurred in New York in 1712 and 1741.

 The numbers of slaves imported to New York increased dramatically from the 1720s through 1740s.
 By the 17th century, they established the African burial ground in Lower Manhattan, which was used through 1812.
 It was discovered nearly two centuries later during excavation before the construction of the Ted Weiss Federal Building at 290 Broadway.
 Historians estimated 15,000–20,000 Africans and African Americans had been buried in the approximately 8 acres surrounding there.
 Because of the extraordinary find, the government commissioned a memorial at the site, where the National Park Service has an interpretive center.
 It has been designated a National Historic Landmark and National Monument.
 Excavation and study of the remains has been described as the "most important historic urban archaeological project undertaken in the United States."